devessenceinc/BlazorScriptReload/README.md

 This solution DOES support Interactive components within Static Blazor Web Applications.
 The BasicSample project includes an Interactive page to demonstrate that BlazorScriptReload supports interactive components.

-This solution does NOT support Globally Interactive Blazor Application.
-Interactive Blazor uses a completely different approach for managing JavaScript integration (ie. JSInterop).
-Including ```<script>``` elements within your interactive components may result in JavaScript errors in blazor.web.js related to "There was an error applying batch", and therefore is not recommended.
-The BasicSample project includes an Interactive page to demonstrate that BlazorScriptReload does not interfere with JS Interop.
+This solution does NOT support Globally Interactive Blazor Applications.
+Globally Interactive Blazor Applications use a completely different approach for managing JavaScript integration (ie. JS Interop).

 This solution does NOT support _document.write_.
 This is because BlazorScriptReload executes after the page has been rendered, which means _document.write_ will overwrite the entire document's content.
 Note that standard Blazor Web Applications also do not support _document.write_ as it is ignored on enhanced navigations.
 So the recommended solution is to replace _document.write_ logic with alternatives which target specific DOM elements (see the BasicSample application for reference).